coding-At-GitHub/Quick-Math-Mingle-Compute_JS/README.md

 JavaScript: Handling mathematical computations and dynamic updates.

 ## Acknowledgments
 All my mentor, who taught me coding and friends who supported.
-And Most important Almighty who is guide and friend both.
+And Most important Almighty who is both guide and friend to me.